sarthak100301/Sports_Rush/README.md

-# Nairobi Sports Training Guide
+# Sports Rush

-## SPECS
+## INTRO
-We aim to create a sports training guide website for a Nairobian.
-It will have information that is useful pertaining to:
+The aim of our project is to build a Sports Network Community Website, which will broadly cover the following:

-> 1. Training guide
+> 1. The highlights of recent sporting events.
-> 2. Exercise routine
+> 2. The upcoming events like marathons, races etc.
-> 3. Training routes
+> 3. Major news in various sports.
-> 4. Events calendar
+> 4. New diets and workout Smoothies.
-> 5. Training facilities
+> 5. Training Videos and Tutorials.
-> 6. Daily weather update
-> 7. Dietary information
-> 8. somethin

-This will be done through creation of webpages.
-I propose the following pages:
-> 1. Home page
-> > * With daily weather update
-> > * Footer (social, )
-> 2. Dietary guide page
-> 3. Routes and facility guide page.equipment and gear nguo
-> 4. Exercise routine guide for each type of sport.
-> 5.

-Contributors
-> 1. Victor Ngeno
-> 2. Elvis Mogaka
-> 3. Dave Adeola
-> 4. Sam
-> 5. Miriam Njeri
+> 6. Blogs by the people for the people